Birds

 1. Macaws in the wild

-Macaws living in the wild are mostly found in tropical rainforests.
+Macaws are mostly found in largest tropical rainforests.
 The Red-fronted Macaws are also found in semi-desert regions and the Yellow-collared Macaw inhabits grasslands.
 Those that live in the forests are found primarily in rainforests and they build their nests in holes of trees and eat the seeds found in the canopies.

 Hence, even in the circle, the rainforest, macaw habitats differ between species, such as the lowlands are the habitat for Scarlet Macaws, whereas the Red-bellied Macaws are found in swampy areas.
 The Hyacinth Macaws move with the seasons, going from open canopies to mature palm rainforests, and then to a more open country of grassy marshes.